 - High Mowing Seeds — Great seed catalog featuring 100% organic, non-GMO vegetables, flowers, and cover crops.

 - Southern Exposure Seed Exchange — Featuring over 800 varieties of vegetables, flowers, and herbs with an emphasis on those that grow well in the southern USA.
 Many are organic and sourced from local gardeners.

-- Naturezedge — Featuring American sourced, non-GMO flowers, veggies, and herbs with excellent packaged deals for the new gardener.
+- Naturezedge — Buy large flower seed packs online featuring American sourced, non-GMO flowers, veggies, and herbs with excellent packaged deals for the new gardener.

 What Are The Best Garden Seeds To Buy?